-7.3.3 Opening the instrument
+9.3.3 Opening the instrument

-Access to the minimoog V plug-in is like any other plug-in, like for example through the insertion of an audio track:
+Access to the Minimoog-V plug-in is like any other plug-in, like for example through the insertion of an audio track:

-Opening the minimoog V in Pro Tools for Mac OS X
+Opening the Minimoog-V in Pro Tools for Mac OS X

-- TDM systems: the minimoog V should be loaded to a stereo audio track.
-Opening as HTDM is done through the TDM menu, as a HTDM plug-in is used exactly like a TDM plug-in. - Other systems: the minimoog V can be loaded on a mono audio track (which becomes stereo after the insertion) or stereo.
+- TDM systems: the Minimoog-V should be loaded to a stereo audio track.
+Opening as HTDM is done through the TDM menu, as a HTDM plug-in is used exactly like a TDM plug-in. - Other systems: the Minimoog-V can be loaded on a mono audio track (which becomes stereo after the insertion) or stereo.

-We can now make the minimoog V "ring" by playing with the mouse on the virtual keyboard.
+We can now have the Minimoog-V screaming by clicking with the mouse on the virtual keyboard.

-7.3.4 Connection to a MIDI node
+9.3.4 Connection to a MIDI node

-So that the minimoog V can play information coming from a MIDI track, it must be associated to a MIDI node through the appropriate menu.
+So that the Minimoog-V can play information coming from a MIDI track, it must be associated to a MIDI node through the appropriate menu.

-We can so control the minimoog V through a command keyboard (see the Pro Tools manual for the connection of this type of device).
+We can so control the Minimoog-V through a command keyboard (see the Pro Tools manual for the connection of this type of device).